aperelgritz/commerce_api_postman/README.md

 - shipping_state_code

 You will find your shortCode and organizationId in Business Manager:
-Administration > Salesforce Commerce API Settingscommerce-api-settings All other variables are set dynamically when you call the endpoints in order.
+Administration > Salesforce Commerce API Setting

+All other variables are set dynamically when you call the endpoints in order.